playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 @[qualified](code/ScalaCache.scala)

-If you want to access multiple different caffeine cache caches, then you'll need to tell Play to bind them in `application.conf`, like so:
+If you want to access multiple different caches, then you'll need to tell Play to bind them in `application.conf`, like so:

     play.cache.bindCaches = ["db-cache", "user-cache", "session-cache"]